VisheshBansal/VisheshBansal/README.md

 - 😄 Pronouns: He/Him/His
 - 💬 Ask me about my views on the future of Artificial Intelligence and Cyber Security.
 - ⚡ Random Fact: I never understood what my music taste is, but everyone I have met vibe with it!
-- 👯 I’m looking to collaborate on small projects on Cybersecurity
+- 👯 I’m looking to collaborate on small projects on Cybersecurity.
 ### _Random joke for you_ 😉
 <img src="https://readme-jokes.vercel.app/api" alt="README Jokes" />